GufliMC/TreasureChests/.github/README.md

 ### Database

 Data is stored in a flatfile database by default.
-You can also use mysql by changing editing `config.json`:
+You can also use mysql by editing `config.json`:

 ```json
 {